 NOV: Thursday 19 November 2020

 JAN: Wednesday 27 January 2021

 MAR: Wednesday 3 March 2021

 You will be supported to refresh your study skills, develop your academic writing and plan your future professional and personal development.
 In practice you will work closely with a named mentor who will enable you to refresh and develop your practice in either an acute, community or general practice setting.

-Read our student profiles to find out why they choose to study Return to Practice Nursing at City, their experiences, and advice for anyone considering this course:
+Read our student profiles to find out why they choose to study Return to Practice Nursing at City, their experiences, and advice for anyone considering this programme:

 Students will be required to undertake a literacy and numeracy test.